 Buyer-First Brand Directory

-Compare 4 makers by lane, budget, and who they actually fit, from heirloom glasshouses to the mid-market picks that last.
-Every profile is built to shorten the shortlist, not add more noise.
+All 10 makers here are compared by structure type, sourced price, and who they actually fit, from heirloom glasshouses to the mid-market picks that last.
+The kit price is rarely the finished price: base, foundation, and glazing decide the rest.

 - Brands